TSS Duke of York (1935): In service

-The Duke of York had one of the earliest automatic fire extinguishers, by Grinnell.
+The Duke of York was equipped with one of the earliest automatic fire extinguishers, by Grinnell.
 Small glass tubes contained a liquid which expanded on a given temperature being reached, and burst the containers, opening water valves above.

 HMS Duke of Wellington

-The Duke of York was requisitioned in 1942 for war service.
-She was renamed as HMS Duke of Wellington as there was a battleship with the name "Duke of York".
-She was converted to a "Landing Ship, Infantry (Hand-Hoisting)"; the latter part referred to her hand-operated davits; abbreviated to LSI(H).

-The conversions allowed her to carry 250 troops and ten Landing Craft Assault to carry the troops to shore.
+Duke of York was requisitioned in 1942 for war service.
+She was renamed as HMS Duke of Wellington as there was a battleship "HMS Duke of York".
+She was converted to a "Landing Ship, Infantry (Hand-Hoisting)", LSI(H); the latter part referred to her hand-operated davits.
+The conversions allowed her to carry 250 troops and ten Landing Craft Assault to carry them to shore.
 She also received a 12-pounder gun and eight 20 mm anti-aircraft cannons.

-She took part in Operation Jubilee, the raid on Dieppe on 19 August 1942, carrying The Black Watch (Royal Highland Regiment) of Canada.
+She took part in Operation Jubilee, the raid on Dieppe, on 19 August 1942, carrying The Black Watch (Royal Highland Regiment) of Canada.
 She took part in the Normandy landings in 1944.
 At the end of the war, she transported troops between Tilbury and Ostend.

 Post-World War II

-She reverted to her original name after the war, and in May 1948 she was transferred to the Harwich to Hook of Holland service, alongside the Arnhem.
+She reverted to her original name after the war, and in May 1948 she was transferred to the Harwich to Hook of Holland service, alongside Arnhem.
 Originally a twin-funnel vessel, she was rebuilt in 1950 with a single funnel.
 She was upgraded from coal to oil firing and received cabin accommodation for 520 passengers.